Stanley Kubrick

-Stanley Kubrick (/ˈkuːbrᵻk/ KOO-brick; July 26, 1928 – March 7, 1999) was an American filmmaker and photographer.
-A major figure of the post-war film industry, Kubrick is widely regarded as one of the greatest and most influential filmmakers in the history of cinema.
-His films were nearly all adaptations of novels or short stories, spanning a number of genres and gaining recognition for their intense attention to detail, innovative cinematography, extensive set design, and dark humor.
+Stanley Kubrick (Note: /ˈkuːbrᵻk/ KOO-brick) (July 26, 1928 – March 7, 1999) was an American filmmaker and photographer.
+A prominent figure of the New Hollywood era, Kubrick is regarded as one of the greatest and most influential filmmakers.
+His films spanned a number of genres and gained recognition for their attention to detail, innovative cinematography, extensive set design, and dark humor.

-Born in New York City, Kubrick taught himself film producing and directing after graduating from high school.
-After working as a photographer for Look magazine in the late 1940s and early 1950s, he began making low-budget short films and made his first major Hollywood film, The Killing, for United Artists in 1956.
-This was followed by two collaborations with Kirk Douglas: the anti-war film Paths of Glory (1957) and the historical epic film Spartacus (1960).

-In 1961, Kubrick left the United States and settled in England.
+Born in New York City, Kubrick worked as a photographer for Look magazine in the late 1940s and early 1950s.
+He made his first major Hollywood film, The Killing, in 1956.
+This was followed by two collaborations with Kirk Douglas: the anti-war film Paths of Glory (1957) and the historical epic Spartacus (1960).
+In 1961, Kubrick settled in England.
 In 1978, he made his home at Childwickbury Manor with his wife Christiane, and it became his workplace where he centralized the writing, research, editing, and management of his productions.
 This permitted him almost complete artistic control over his films, with the rare advantage of financial support from major Hollywood studios.
 His first productions in England were two films with Peter Sellers: the comedy-drama Lolita (1962) and the Cold War satire Dr. Strangelove (1964).